openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/cstor-to-replicated.md

 3. Scale down the MongoDB pod.

 4. Start the migration and let it complete.

+:::info
+Use the correct cStor PVC name that your application has.
+:::

 See the example below:

-:::note
-Make sure you use the correct cStor pvc name that your application has.
-:::

 ```
 pv-migrate migrate \